zanzeoo/head-amp/README.md

 For a Condenser Cardioïd/Figure 8, Mic you will need the voltage multiplier of the bottom PCB Condenser Capsules : TSC-1 or TSC-2
+BOM:

+Capsules are availaible on https://www.jlielectronics.com or https://micbooster.com/ Some condenser capsules are available on EBAY too.

 In all cases you NEED a 48V phantom power supply to use this kind of mic.